zehanort/RFdiffusion2/README.md

 - The generated backbone will be colored a pastel gradient.
 - Any small molecules will have their carbon atoms colored purple.

-### Pymol running locally, designs on remote GPU
+### PyMOL running locally, designs on remote GPU

 It is common for users to be sshed into a gpu cluster for running designs.
-It is still possible to view designs on a remote computer from your local pymol, as long as your remote computer has a route to your local computer (via VPN or ssh proxy).
+It is still possible to view designs on a remote computer from your local PyMOL, as long as your remote computer has a route to your local computer (via VPN or ssh proxy).

-Simply find your hostname with:
+Simply find your hostname on your cluster with:
 ```bash
 hostname -I
 192.168.0.113 100.64.128.68